box/boxcli/docs/search.md

   --json                                         Output formatted JSON

-  --limit=limit                                  Defines the maximum number of items to return
+  --limit=limit                                  Defines the maximum number of items to return.
+Default value is 100.

   --mdfilter=mdfilter                            Metadata value to filter on, in the format
                                                  <scope>.<templateKey>.<field>=<value>